Glaferg/Brainscan-an-experiment-with-AI-and-EEG/README.md

-more code will come soon
+more documentation will come soon

 The goal of Brainscan: an experiment with AI and EEG is to teach a AI what boredom is via custom data software for recording